 Here at 3RD ROCK we only work with factories that comply with the ETI (Ethical Trading Initiative) base code of labour conduct, or are SEDEX or FairWear Foundation members.
-More consumers are recognising that exploiting garment workers and polluting the earth is not something they want to participate in.
-In turn, sustainable clothing brands have been popping up, and 3RD ROCK is one of those brands.
+More consumers are recognising that exploiting garment workers and polluting the earth is not something they want to participate in and in turn, sustainable clothing brands have been popping up, and 3RD ROCK is one of those brands.
 Started by Jessica Mor in 2010 in order to combat the negative sides of the fashion industry, Jess made is her personal mission to make a difference by starting an ethical clothing brand that prioritises protecting the environment and factory workers while creating quality, long lasting garments.

 But the question remains: how much should a garment actually cost?

 We’re here to give you some insight into that answer, at least from our perspective here at 3RD ROCK.

 Image: Founder & Head Designer Jessica chats with employees at a factory in India who produced some of our SS19 lines.